dmatelokoh/chinook-analytics-portfolio/python-case-studies/04_purchase_timing_frequency.md

 ## The Prompt I Gave the AI

+Using the structured prompt framework from the SQL case studies, my starting message in a fresh AI session was:

+> *"Can you help me create a technical prompt for Python built on this framework: Persona, Task, Context, Constraints, Format, Reference, Audience, Evaluate.
+The business question I want to answer is 'is customer purchase frequency organic, seasonal, or a data artifact?'
+I'm working with an expanded synthetic version of the Chinook database that has ~5,000 customers and invoices spanning several years."*

-Using the structured prompt framework from the SQL case studies, I built the following prompt in a fresh AI session.
-I uploaded my SQL Case Study 2 write-up as a reference file so the AI had context on the business question and the level of analytical depth I'm working at — but no prior knowledge of the expanded database or what the output should look like.
+I uploaded my SQL Case Study 2 write-up as a reference file, along with an example prompt from the prior case study, so the AI had context on the business question and the level of analytical depth I'm working at.

+The prompt the AI helped me build:

 ---